wayfair-incubator/gbq/README.md

 # GBQ

-Python wrapper for Google BigQuery
+Python wrapper for interacting Google BigQuery.

-## CI

-TODO: Add CI documentation.
+This package provides an interface by wrapping Google's low level library.
+It exposes options to provide input as json objects which can be used for various CI/CD tools.

 ## Usage